Tech-AJ/Secure_File_Storage_and_Sharing/README.md

 This is implemented in Golang.

-Check Detailed Design Document for more details.
+Check Design Document for more details.